Tibesti (region): Post-war

 In the late 2000s-early 2010s gold was discovered in the region, prompting a gold rush which has brought much insecurity to the region.
 In September 2019 about 30 people died following the collapse of an illegal gold mine in Kouri Bougoudi.

 2021 offensive

 An offensive from the Front for Change and Concord in Chad (FACT) rebel group began in the region on the day of the 2021 Chadian presidential election.
-On 20 April, President Idriss Déby was killed while visiting the frontlines of the conflict, the country's borders has been shut as a result of this.
+On 20 April, President Idriss Déby was killed while visiting the frontlines of the conflict; the country's borders were shut down as a result of this.

 Geography

-The region borders Libya to the north, Borkou Region to the east, and Niger to the west.
+The Tibesti Region borders the Murzuq District in Libya to the north, Borkou Region to the east, and Diffa and Agadez Regions in Niger to the west.
 The most northerly of Chad's regions, it is sparsely populated, being part of the Sahara Desert.
 It contains parts of the Tibesti Mountains, and also part of the Erg of Bilma, a vast area of sand dunes in the centre of the desert.
 The region's northern border lies within the Aouzou Strip, historically a point of dispute between Chad and Libya.